CExA-project/kokkos-kernel-forge/README.md

 ```sh
 ./replay_prog --kernel-replayer-dump=kkf_scale_2_in.h5 --kernel-replayer-out-dump=kkf_scale_2_out.h5
 ```

+### Modifying the execution policy

+By default, `cexa::kernel_replayer::parallel_for` will use the execution policy that was saved in the dump.
+You can override this by passing `cexa::kernel_replayer::force_policy(your_policy)` as the execution policy argument.

+### Accessing the allocations

 The value of allocations from the original program can be accessed using the `get_allocation` and `get_out_allocation` for the values before and after the